aip-dev/site-generator/README.md

 ### Entry points

 There are two entry points for the app.
-The _publisher_ (`aip_site/publisher.py`) is the program that iterates over the relevant directories, renders HTML files, and writes them out to disk.
-The _app_ (`aip_site/server.py`) is a lightweight Flask app that provides a development server.
+The _publisher_ (`aep_site/publisher.py`) is the program that iterates over the relevant directories, renders HTML files, and writes them out to disk.
+The _app_ (`aep_site/server.py`) is a lightweight Flask app that provides a development server.

-These entry points are routed through the CLI file (`aip_site/cli.py`); when this application is installed using pip, it makes the `aip-site-gen` (publisher) and `aip-site-serve` (server) commands available.
+These entry points are routed through the CLI file (`aep_site/cli.py`); when this application is installed using pip, it makes the `aep-site-gen` (publisher) and `aep-site-serve` (server) commands available.

 ### Extensions

-This site generator includes a basic extension system for AIPs.
-When processing AIPs as plain Markdown files, it will make any Markdown (level 2 or 3) header into a block.
+This site generator includes a basic extension system for AEPs.
+When processing AEPs as plain Markdown files, it will make any Markdown (level 2 or 3) header into a block.
 Therefore...

 ```md